 When you’re not feeling well, you’ll probably see a doctor to get help.
 You rely on doctors and other medical professionals to give you the care you need so you can feel better.
 Unfortunately, these medical professionals can make mistakes that result in injury.
 If you or a loved one has been harmed because of medical malpractice, you may have grounds to file a claim.
 A Morris medical malpractice lawyer from Schweickert Ganassin Krzak Rundio, LLP could help you and your family fight for your rights.

 Hospitals, doctors, pharmacists, and other medical professionals need to be held accountable when they cause wrongful injuries to their patients.
-Our lawyers are experienced and skilled in this area of the law and will do everything possible to get you the justice you deserve.
+Our attorneys are experienced and skilled in this area of the law and will do everything possible to get you the justice you deserve.

 Before learning more about how we may be able to help you, let’s take a closer look at medical malpractice cases and some ways it can happen.